Wrotham to Cuxton

 Pass through the village and join Upper Bush Road out of Upper Bush which you follow until it comes to a junction with Warren Road.
 Turning right into Warren Road and walking down the road brings you into the small town of Cuxton, the end of this walk.

 Continue down Warren Road as it becomes Bush Road and then to the buildings and houses on the outskirts of Cuxton.
 Continue down this street, past the many suburban streets until you come to the main road (the A228).
 Here you'll find bus routes and by crossing the road into Station Road you'll come to the towns station.
 Cuxton station is on the Medway Valley Line.
 The station is unstaffed and probably hasn't changed for years - the signal box next to the station is still manned and the level crossing is still operated manually.
-South Eastern Trains run a train every 30 minutes Monday - Saturday and hourly on Sundays to Strood to the north (for connections to Gillingham and Chatham, Dartford, The North Kent Lines and London) and to Maidstone to the south.
+South Eastern Railway run a train every 30 minutes Monday - Saturday and hourly on Sundays to Strood to the north (for connections to Gillingham and Chatham, Dartford, The North Kent Lines and London) and to Maidstone to the south.
 One train per hour (and all trains on Sunday), continue on to Paddock Wood for connections to Sevenoaks, Orpington, London, Tonbridge and Ashford.

 The following web sites provide information on the area.